 When climate takes a change for the worse, the region where a developed civilisation resides is already supersaturated and has to cope with a falling carrying capacity.
 For a highly developed and adaptable civilisation, degrading environmental conditions may result in innovation.
 However, for less developed cultures, the pressures placed by a poor climate on crops may result in immigration.
 With climate change synchronised throughout large regions, internal and external pressures would lead to migrations as well as conflict and potential collapse of settled civilisations.

-CASE STUDY :

-ANALYSING THE PATTERNS OF CIVILISATIONS BASED ON CLIMATE MIGRATION

 CASE OF ROME :